| FREMONT

 opponent, there is also a strong awareness of his own body and the

 correctness of it’s movement to prevent injury.
+In August of 1999, I was recognized

 by one of China’s most respected World Renowned Chi Kung Masters;